chef/automate/components/docs-chef-io/content/automate/ha_chef_backend_to_automate_ha.md

 - This in-place migration works when cookbooks are stored in a database or s3.
 This does not support use-case, where cookbooks are stored in the filesystem.
 {{< /note >}}

-- To validate the In-place migration, please run the validation script before starting the backup and restore.
+- To validate the In-place migration, run the validation script before starting the backup and restore.

 ```cmd
     curl https://raw.githubusercontent.com/chef/automate/main/dev/infra_server_objects_count_collector.sh -o infra_server_objects_count_collector.sh